CrociDB/bulletty/CONTRIBUTING.md

 ## Suggesting Enhancements

-We welcome all ideas for new features or improvements.
+All ideas for new features or improvements are welcome.
 If you have a suggestion, please create a new topic on the [discussions page](https://github.com/CrociDB/bulletty/discussions).
 Describe your idea and why you think it would be a good addition to the project.

 ## Coding

 So you want to contribute with code.
 That's no doubt the best way to have an influence on **bulletty**.
 Ideally, you would work on a previously reported issue, either by yourself or someone else.

 ### Working on Issues

+First requirement: use the program.
+I've seen people wanting to contribute without using it.

 Issues will only be assigned to users when enough discussion about their implementation has taken place.
 It's important that nobody keeps an issue assigned without making progress, as this prevents others from contributing.
 So, if you want to write code for an existing issue, start by discussing the issue and your proposed solution first.